Skip to content

 SIEHighErrorRatewarningGateway 5xx rate > 5% for 5 minServer or model errors spiking

-SIEHighLatencywarningp95 latency > 5s for 5 minRequest latency is elevated
+SIEHighLatencywarningp95 latency > 5s for 5 minRequest latency is above target

-SIEConfigDowncriticalConfig scrape target down for 2 minConfig writes are blocked; gateways serve cached state
+SIEConfigDowncriticalConfig container not ready for 2 minConfig writes are blocked; gateways serve cached state

 SIEProvisioningStuckwarningPod Pending for 10 minCheck scheduling events and GPU capacity